wpilibsuite/frc-docs/source/docs/getting-started/getting-started-frc-control-system/wpilib-setup.rst

     **Moving to wpilib/2020**

-      1. Create a directory structure in your home directory called wpilib/2020 - either from the file manager or with ``$ mkdir ~/wpilib/2020``
+      1. Create a directory structure in your home directory called wpilib/2020 - either from the file manager or with ``$ mkdir -p ~/wpilib/2020``
       2. Drag the contents of WPILIB\_Linux-2020.1.1 directory to ~/wpilib/2020 or run ``$ mv -v WPILib_Linux-2020.1.1/* ~/wpilib/2020``

       .. figure:: images/linux/toolsupdater.png